 Danner Trail 2650 GTX Hiking Shoe: (men’s version) I’ve been loving these trailrunners for more low-imapct or easy trails.
 They feel more lightweight yet sturdy enough for hiking.
 I also wore these on a 7-day packrafting trip in Mexico so they’ve been put to use!

 Chaco Mega Z Cloud Sandal (men’s version): This sandal is my go-to if I want to hike around camp a bit because of the great support and traction.
-There is a little weight to it because of the thick rubber sole.
+Something to consider is that this particular Chaco has a little bit more weight to it because of the thick rubber sole.

 Columbia Alava Sandal: This is a more affordable option that may not have the best support for hiking but would be great for camp.